mcy/1.8-Models/README.md

   - `-noblockitems` - Disables custom icons for (most) block items, such as dirt being a sack of dirt in the inventory.

+## Contributing

+If you wanna contribute, I think that's cool!
+Just remember you'll be contributing under the terms of the license.
+PRs welcome.

+If you want a 'nice' development environment, I suggest running `git clone` in your `resourcepacks` directory, or symlinking the cloned repo to it.
+Then, run `ln -s src assets` in the repo root to make the directory a valid pack.
+The `.gitignore` will make git ignore this symlink.

 ## Notes

 "Official" channel: #think @ irc.spi.gt